Dealing With Excess Skin After Weight Loss Surgery

 After weight loss surgery, many patients lose so much weight (often over 100 pounds) that they end up with loose or sagging skin.
 Because the skin does not go away, most patients are left with extra skin and say that their skin is looser or saggier than it was before surgery.
 That’s because when you gain weight, your skin expands around the new mass that your body’s adding.
 Then, when you lose weight, your skin usually doesn’t have enough elasticity to shrink back down.

 How much will this affect you?
 It’s difficult to say, because each person is different.
 The amount of loose skin you’ll have afterwards depends on some things outside of your control, like your old weight, your age, smoking history, and your genetics.
+It may also depend on what type of surgery you choose.
+Researchers found that duodenal switch patients experienced more excess skin than Roux-en-Y gastric bypass patients, likely because duodenal switch patients tend to lose more weight.
+So think of excess skin as a consequence of weight loss; the more weight a person loses the more excess skin they are likely to have.
 Because most people will experience some extra skin after significant weight loss, it’s important to think about the possible responses.
 It is a normal human response to feel that the extra skin bothers you, and it is also a natural response to feel that it doesn’t.

 If the extra skin does bother you after surgery, then we can discuss options when the time comes.
 If you want to get rid of the extra skin, the most effective way to deal with this problem is to visit a plastic surgeon who can remove the extra skin and re-establish a normal body contour.
 Insurances consider plastic surgery cosmetic, meaning that most patients will have to pay out of pocket.
 However, sometimes when a medical problem arises from extra skin, insurance will cover that portion of the skin removal related to this problem.